Kade-github/SmToFNF/readme.md

 (no shade to any of the repo's here, its all just for fun.
 You guys are awesome <3 <3)

+(ALSO if you'd like another alternative, https://github.com/MaybeMaru/moonchart looks awesome!)
 # Support

 - BPM Changes